mariamcpherson/activedirectory/README.md

 <br />

 <p>
-First, we'll type Active Directory Users and Computers in the Start Menu of our Domain Controller VM.
+First, we'll type Active Directory Users and Computers in the Start Menu of our Server VM.
 There, right-click on the domain name, in my case it's mydomain.com, then New → Organizational Unit.
 </p>
 <p>
 This is a way to create categories or groups of users within the organization for which an Active Directory has been created.
 This allows admins to assign permissions or access to files to entire groups or subgroups of users within the organization.
 For the purposes of illustration in this tutorial I have created two organizational units, one named "_EMPLOYEES," and one named "_ADMINS."